ibm-cloud-docs/satellite/ts-locations-debug.md

 :    R0032: Manually assign hosts to the control plane across all 3 zones. {: #R0032}

 Steps to resolve
-:    Your location has no available hosts for {{site.data.keyword.satelliteshort}} to automatically assign to the location control plane, and might be reaching capacity limits.
+:    Your location has no available hosts for {{site.data.keyword.satelliteshort}} to automatically assign to the location control plane.
+The location is reaching capacity limits.
 You can choose from the following options.

 - [Attach](/docs/satellite?topic=satellite-attach-hosts) and [assign](/docs/satellite?topic=satellite-setup-control-plane) more hosts to the location control plane.
 Keep in mind that when you scale up the location control plane, scale evenly in multiples of 3, and assign the hosts evenly across zones.
 - [Remove](/docs/satellite?topic=satellite-host-remove) and [reattach the host](/docs/satellite?topic=satellite-attach-hosts).